lefoulkrod/chains/docs/signing.md

 # KMS
 Chains uses a ["go-cloud"](https://github.com/google/go-cloud) URI like scheme for KMS references.
-Chains supports GCP KMS and Hashicorp Vault today, but we would love to add support for more.
+Chains supports GCP KMS, AWS KMS, and Hashicorp Vault today, but we would love to add support for more.

 You can configure Chains to use a specific KMS key using the `signers.kms.kmsref` config key in `chains-config`.